 FairWarning® can aid in compliance with many of these questions.

 Whether you have a dedicated team to maintain compliance or the responsibility falls solely upon yourself, manual processes to prove compliance can be cumbersome and costly.
-Below is chart that exemplifies the cost of compliance for a team of four people.
+Below is a chart that exemplifies the cost of compliance for a team of four people.
 Using FairWarning® for Salesforce, you can reduce manual processes and save time and valuable resources.

 PCI – FairWarning® maps to PCI DSS 3.0, Requirement 10